Project444204/testo7/DOKPLOY_DEPLOYMENT.md

 2. **Database**: Use service name `db` (not `localhost`) in `DB_HOST`
 3. **Storage Permissions**: Ensure `storage/` and `bootstrap/cache/` have write permissions
 4. **SSL/HTTPS**: Dokploy handles SSL automatically, ensure `APP_URL` uses `https://`
+5. **Port Configuration**: Port 80 is exposed internally only.
+Dokploy handles external routing automatically - **DO NOT** configure ports in docker-compose.yml for Dokploy deployments

 ## 🔧 Troubleshooting